 Human-Robot Interaction and Coordination

 Rehabilitation and Assistive Robotics

-This workshop has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 731540 (An.Dy) and Samsung Global Research Outreach Program.
+This workshop has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 731540 (An.Dy), CPER IT2MP of Région Grand-Est, FEDER, and INRIA.
 The content of this site is the sole responsibility of the authors.
 The European Commission or its services cannot be held responsible for any use that may be made of the information it contains.